squeaky-godzilla/pdbootstrap-tf/readme.md

 ## Problems

-	- This is my first TF whatever so I expect some problems
 	- It's currently impossible to create the Slack integration, as Pagerduty API is unable to initiate the incoming Webhook creation in a non-hacky way, so that's not implemented yet.